tomato-user2/AIS/4_Presentation/steps.md

 10. **Discussion**: Reflect on the performance of your models compared to the baseline, and discuss any limitations and future work.
     - Future Work
        - More vessel categories
+       - Approach the timeslot more dynamically (e.g. for a radar application you rarely have 2h of information, but it slowly builds up, so you could step by step improve the quality of the prediction the more data it collects, starting at 5min, then 15, then 30 or even fluent without fixed steps "sliding window which is growing bigger with time"??) (training could maybe work by creating varying timesets from 5min to 1 or 2h?, then scaling the timesteps and the sliding window dynamically?)
        - more features like wind
        - Predict vessels movement like in literature review source number three.